jmeugnier/ec2-github-runner/README.md

 Use the following steps to prepare your workflow for running on your EC2 self-hosted runner:

-**1. Prepare IAM user with AWS access keys**
+**1. Prepare GitHub OpenID role with least-privilege**

-1. Create new AWS access keys for the new or an existing IAM user with the following least-privilege minimum required permissions:
+1. If you haven't already done so, add the GitHub OIDC provider to IAM using the following procedure: [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+The GitHub OIDC provider allows you to directly authorize a GitHub repository to perform actions on an AWS account without storing IAM user identifiers (more secure).
+However, you can use any other means of authentication offered by aws-actions/configure-aws-credentials.

+2. Create an IAM role adding at least your repository under the conditions of the trust-relationship (see the documentation proposed above to know the possible filtering), and add the following policies (following least-privilege minimum required permissions):

    ```
    {